Skip to main content

 • The country pledged to close all its coal mines in 2049.

-• A concentration of the oil sector was finalised in 2022 with the merger of PKN Orlen, PGNiG, and Grupa Lotos.
+• Orlen Group dominates oil and gas supply, following the merger of PKN Orlen, PGNiG, and Grupa Lotos.

 • Coal production has decreased by 19% since 2010.

-• The share of coal and lignite in the energy mix is declining rapidly (-12 points since 2010, despite a 2-point rebound in 2021).
+• The share of coal and lignite in the energy mix is declining rapidly (-13 points since 2010).

 • The country has cancelled most of its coal-fired projects and is developing renewables and gas-fired power projects.